appsemble/appsemble/docs/01-tutorial/03-resources.md

 the fields are defined.
 This all needs to match with the resource.

-With resource.create this form block can update the person resource with the information that is being provided in the form.
-The `onsucces` events makes sure that when the form is submitted successfully the user is being redirected to the Home page.
+With resource.create this form block can update the person resource with the information that is being provided in the form. `onSuccess` allows you to make a chain of actions, which in this case makes sure that when the form is submitted successfully the user is redirected to the Home page.

 - [Next: Tips and tricks](04-tips-and-tricks.md)
 - [Previous: Blocks](02-blocks.md)